SystemRDL/systemrdl-compiler/CONTRIBUTING.md

 ## Contribute code using a pull request
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests.
-To maximize the chance of your pull request beiung accepted, please review the expectations below.
+To maximize the chance of your pull request getting accepted, please review the expectations below.

 Pull request expectations: